Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu-covariant perturbation theory

 This expression is analogous to the perturbative expansion in the normal, symmetry-conserving case~\cite{stefanucci_van_leeuwen_2013}, but replacing creation and annihilation operators by (contravariant) Nambu fields.

 The integral at a given order in the perturbative expansion of the contravariant $k$-body Green's function can be computed as usual via a statistical time-dependent Wick's theorem.
-The proof of Wick's theorem can be adapted straightforwardly to the case of Nambu fields.
-One can follow the steps put forward in Ref.~\cite{Gaudin1960a} and further extended to the non-Hermitian case in Ref.~\cite{Balian1969}.
-There are only two requirements in this derivation.
-First, one exploits the cyclic property of the trace.
-Second, the unperturbed Hamiltonian $\Omega_0$ must be quadratic in the Nambu fields.
-Following these steps, the statistical time-dependent Wick's theorem reads
+The proof of Wick's theorem can be adapted straightforwardly to the case of Nambu fields following Ref.~\cite{Gaudin1960a}.
+The statistical time-dependent Wick's theorem for Nambu fields reads

 where the sum is over the set of pairings $\mathcal{P}$ of the first $2p$ positive integers and $\epsilon(\mathcal{P})$ is the standard sign factor associated to a pairing, $\mathcal{P}$.
 The different time-orderings in Eq.~\eqref{kBodyGF_PT} are taken into account by using the unperturbed time-ordered contravariant propagator